What is Google Trends?

 This relative comparison is the closest thing Google Trends offers to absolute search volume, and is useful in a number of contexts.

-First, in SEO, we can use it to find the higher-volume keyword variation and capture more traffic.
-In product research, to find the most profitable products or, in investing, gauge competitors’ market share
+First, in SEO, we can use it to find the higher-volume keyword variation and capture more traffic by including it in our content.

 Learn more about comparing terms.